 Not that Jacob and I were ready to be parents, but being a planner, I knew we wanted to have kids, I just wasn’t sure how it would work out with my current work situation.

-I knew I didn’t want to stay in transport, and there were no positions for me to climb up the ladder, so I got a job as a sales executive at another courier company.
+I didn’t want to stay in transport, and there were no positions that interested me to climb up the ladder.
+So I got a job as a sales executive at another courier company.
 I was there for six weeks, but I wasn’t happy.
 I knew I wanted to own my own business, but I wasn’t sure what my new business would be.

 I talked to my dad about my desire to have my own business, with the main focus of it being flexible so that I could have children and be the stay at home mum I wanted to be.
 I knew if I had my own business, I could work my own hours around my future family.

 I tossed around different business ideas like pet sitting.
 Dad suggested we go to a franchise exhibition to see what businesses were out there that I could do.

 A couple of days after having that conversation, my dad came back to me with a business idea.
 It ended up being a business proposal.